Year End Giving: The Step-by-Step Guide for Nonprofits

 Here is some helpful information on your different donors:

-Millennials: Age 22-36 donors are most likely to donate via mobile, watch campaign videos, and prefer to give via crowdfunding.
-These supporters respond to text and are active daily on social media.
+• Millennials: Donors born between 1980 and 1996 are most likely to donate via mobile, watch campaign videos, and prefer to give via peer-to-peer fundraising.
+These supporters respond to texts and are active daily on social media.

-Generation X: Age 37-51 donors are most likely to fundraise on behalf of your organization, make a pledge, and volunteer.
-These supporters respond to email, phone calls and texts and stay up-to-date on social feeds and trends.
+• Gen X: Donors born between 1965 and 1979 are most likely to fundraise on behalf of your organization, make a pledge, and volunteer.
+These supporters respond best to e-mail, phone calls, and texts and stay up-to-date on social feeds and trends.

-Baby Boomers: Age 52-66 donors are most likely to make recurring gifts.
+• Baby Boomers: Donors born between 1946 and 1964 are most likely to make recurring gifts.
 These supporters respond to phone calls, check email regularly, and are mainstream adopters of text messaging and social media.

-Greatest Generation: Age 67 and up donors are most likely to respond to direct mail and give by check.
+• Greatest Generation: Those born before 1945 are most likely to respond to direct mail and give by check.
 Wealthy seniors are more likely to own smartphones and donate by credit card.

 Year-End Fundraising Campaign Goal Planning